 ANNEXURE - B TO THE INDEPENDENT AUDITORS' REPORT

-We have audited the internal financial controls over financial reporting of Pee CeeCosma Sope Ltd. ("the Company") as of 31 March 2017 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of Pee CeeCosma Sope Limited ("the Company") as of 31st March 2021 in conjunction with ouraudit of financial statements of the Company for the year ended on that date.